Snakemake-Profiles/generic/README.md

 Then, you can run Snakemake with

-    snakemake --profile surfsara-grid ...
+    snakemake --profile adaptable_profile ...

-so that jobs are submitted to the grid.
+so that jobs are submitted to the cluster.
 If a job fails, you will find the "external jobid" in the Snakemake error message.
 You can investigate the job via this ID.